Fathom (AI Meeting Notes) Alternatives

 Migration steps

-Not for: Read.AI is the wrong fit for solo users who just want notes and do not need engagement analytics; Fathom Free fits that better.
+Not for: Read.ai is the wrong fit for solo users who just want notes and do not need engagement analytics, or for teams whose meetings happen mostly in non-English languages where sentiment scoring has known accuracy issues; Fathom Free or Sembly fit those better.

 Paid plans from $29.75/mo